SAP/business-document-processing/doc_inf_ext_exercises/README.md

-# Exercise 2 - Document Information Extraction
+# Document Information Extraction: Exercises

 In this exercise, we will use Document Information Extraction Service to do following: